 Visit our 'How to Apply' page on the website for details of how to make an application.

 If I apply am I guaranteed a place on the course?

 The BCLT Summer School has been running for over 20 years and is a popular Summer School with a very good reputation.
 Therefore, some of our workshops can be oversubscribed.
 This is why we ask applicants to choose a first and second preference if that is possible for them and their interests.
-If your application is not successful on this occasion we are always happy to provide feedback.
 If a workshop is oversubscribed we work with the workshop leader to try to create a group that we feel will work well together based on the information from your application.
 We contact all applicants after the deadline to state whether your application has been succesful.
-If you have applied you will hear whether your application has been successful at the beginning of June.
-It is at that point that we will send you a link to book onto and pay for the course in full.
+If you are offered a place, it is at that point that we will send you a link to book onto and pay for the course in full.